puppetlabs/puppet-docs/source/learning/templates.markdown

 This evaluates the template and turns it into a string.
 Here, we're using that string as the `content`[^timing] of a file resource, but like I said above, we could be using it for pretty much anything. **Note that the path to the template doesn't use the same semantics as the path in a `puppet:///` URL**[^paths] --- it should be in the form `<module name>/<path relative to module's templates directory>`.
 (That is, `template('foo/foo.conf.erb')` points to `/etc/puppetlabs/puppet/modules/foo/templates/foo.conf.erb`.)

-As a sidenote: if you give more than one argument to the template function (`template('foo/one.erb', 'foo/two.erb')`, for example), it will concatenate the outputs and return a single string.
+As a sidenote: if you give more than one argument to the template function...

+{% highlight ruby %}
+    template('foo/one.erb', 'foo/two.erb')
+{% endhighlight %}

+...it will evaluate each of the templates, then concatenate their outputs and return a single string.

 [4885]: http://projects.puppetlabs.com/issues/4885
 [^timing]: This is a good time to remind you that filling a `content` attribute  happens during catalog compilation, and serving a file with a `puppet:///` URL happens during catalog application.
 Again, this doesn't matter right now, but it may make some things clearer later.